 In British Columbia, there are many different ways you can be prohibited or suspended from driving.
 The police and the government can take your BCDL before proving that you did anything wrong.
 Each type of driving prohibition or license suspension may be challenged, but the rules are very different which is why you need a lawyer with the right expertise.

 A driving prohibition is serious and can cause serious problems.
 In BC all driving prohibitions apply 24 hours a day, 7 days a week.
 A prohibition of any length has the potential to disrupt a person’s life.
-Loss of income and/or employment may result and day-to-day tasks may become unnecessarily difficult.
+It may result in loss of income and/or employment and day-to-day tasks may become unnecessarily difficult.

 Driving prohibitions also carry a number of other detrimental consequences such as:

 - Substantial financial penalties associated with re-instating your driver’s license and insurance

 - Having a driving prohibition recorded on your permanent driving record that can affect you for the rest of your life

 When you have received a driving prohibition, the likelihood of getting another, longer prohibition is much greater.
 You will be at risk of getting longer driving prohibitions in the future.

 You should also know that RoadSafetyBC sends letters to everyone who receives certain driving prohibitions, such as a 90-day IRP, requiring them to complete the Responsible Driver Program in order to get their license back.
 You will be responsible for paying all of the fees that are associated with this Program.
 You may also be required to pay for the installation and maintenance of an Ignition Interlock device inside your vehicle.
 Some driving prohibitions can even result in jail time.